kinderp/docker101/README.md

   240af3f227538d08f1ff265d5acfc242d6548d5ee7680a15357836c9ae0225c8
   ```

-  As you can see above you can change `target` mountpoint, container name and image, result is the same our `my_volyme` volume will be attached to the new container, let's verify it.
+  As you can see above you can change `target` mountpoint, container name and image but result will be the same: our `my_volume` volume will be attached to the new container, let's verify it.

   ```
   vagrant@docker101:~$ docker ps